a-rahimi/dataframe/README.md

 # How this package differs from other dataframe packages

+Implementing a new dataframe library or porting one to a new compute engine (for example a distributed system, or a GPU) is a lot of work because  the algebra on a traditional dataframe is surprisingly complicated.
+For example [this analysis](https://escholarship.org/uc/item/9x5608wr) derives a dataframe API with 14 entry points.
+The API for R's dplyr dataframe package ostensibly has only four entry points (mutate, select, filter, summarize, arrange), but each entry point provides a plethora of options  that radically modify their behavior.
+Some of these entry points even provide a mini-language of their own.

-The semantics for these dataframes are simple to define an implement.
+The semantics for the dataframes implemented in this package are simple to define an implement.
 Almost all the operations rely on one workhorse function called "merge()".
 The various operations affect the behavior of `merge` by passing different reduction functions.
 A "merge" genealizes a traditional join between two dataframes by allowing the caller to supply callbacks that change how rows that match between the two dataframes are combined, and how to combine multiple rows that match.
 Inner joins, outer joins, selecting rows, and grouping operations are all implemented by calling merge() with slightly different callbacks.

 Unlike traditional dataframes, this package does not take a position on row-wise vs columnar storage.
 Its dataframe are 1D vectors.
 When the elements of these